cmu-sei/threat-hunting-games/README.md

 ## Custom Configuration
-Configuration information can be found in the `pyproject.toml` file in the root directory of the project under `[application.config]`.
+Configuration information can be found in the `pyproject.toml` file in the root directory of the project under `[config]`.
 This contains the locations for the saving of the GHOSTSConnection.log as well as the simulation files.
 URI connections can also be changed there as well if you happen to change the port for the Docker container for GHOSTS